ventugol-adrien/sheets-server/README.md

       "jobDescription": "Full job posting text here..."
     }
     ```
-  - **Response:** Array of prompt objects for user input validation.
+  - **Response:** JobInput object with extracted company, title, description, domain, and favicon.
-  - **Example:** Creates interactive prompts for company name, job title, etc.
+  - **Example:** Returns a structured job object with AI-extracted data ready for review.

-- **`PUT /spreadsheet/job`**: Adds a processed job to the spreadsheet with a generated link.
+- **`PUT /spreadsheet/jobs`**: Adds a processed job to the spreadsheet with a generated link.

   - **Request Body:** JSON object containing the job ID.
     ```json